Ev357/wakatime-proxy/README.md

-# Wakatime proxy
+# Wakatime Proxy

-This is a super small proxy wrote in go designed for modifying wakatime api request to be able to access apis behind things like cloudflare applications trough service tokens
+Wakatime Proxy is a lightweight Go-based proxy designed to modify Wakatime API requests, enabling access to APIs that are protected by services like Cloudflare, using service tokens.

 ## Instalation
-## Docker
+### Docker
-The recommended way to install wakatime-proxy,
+The recommended way to install Wakatime Proxy is via Docker:
 ```
 docker run -d -p 3000:3000 \
 --name wakatime-proxy \